 Two fairs take place in April in the Salasar temple.
 Lakhs of devotees came here on Hanuman Jayanti as well as fair.
 It is in Churu, district of Rajasthan, about 57 km from Sikar.
 Sikar, Sujangarh, Ratangarh, and Jaipur are the nearest railheads for the Salasar.

 History of Salasar Ji

-Best time to reach any temple would be morning because you need to start your journey for next.
+The best time to reach any temple would be morning because you need to start your journey next.
 We reached the temple around 8 in the morning and were there for an hour.
-This concludes our Guide to Shyam Khatu and Salasar Balaji.
-You can have your snacks here and then start for Rani Sati, Jhunjhunu which is around 2 hrs drive from here.
+It concludes our Guide to Shyam Khatu and Salasar Balaji.
+You can have your snacks here and then start for Rani Sati, Jhunjhunu, which is around 2 hrs drive from here.

 Rajasthan Trip Travel Index